michaelfscott/FPM_UC10164/readme.md

 <h3> VARIANTS </h3>

 <p>To skip the alignment and genotype calling steps.
-The variants can be downloaded from
+The variants can be downloaded from [this link](http://mtweb.cs.ucl.ac.uk/mus/www/aDNA_emmer_wheat/mapQ35/)
 </p>

 <p>This vcf also includes genotypes called from diploid outgroup species using data accession numbers SRR4010671 and SRR4010672 (Triticum urartu) and SAMEA2342530 (Aegilops speltoides) used for A and B subgenome outgroup genotypes, respectively.